jkillingsworth/jkillingsworth.com/_posts/2021-07-12-performance-tuning-for-the-coin-toss-model.md

     \end{document}
 {% endlatex %}

-This formula tells us the total number of floating point operations necessary to calculate the final result for a coin toss model with an arbitrary number of coin toss events.
+This formula tells us the total number of floating-point operations necessary to calculate the final result for a coin toss model with an arbitrary number of coin toss events.
 But I think it might be convenient to represent this in algebraic form instead of summation form.
 Consider the following relationship:

 {% latex 1 fig-22 %}
     \begin{document}